John Watkins (Australian politician): Post politics

 In 2008, Watkins was appointed as chief executive officer of Alzheimer's Australia (NSW); after serving as a board member in 2011 he was appointed Chairman of Calvary (Little Company of Mary Healthcare); and in April 2013, he was appointed to succeed Richard Torbay as the eighth Chancellor of the University of New England, until his resignation in June 2014.

 He was announced as a Member of the Order of Australia (AM) in the 2015 Queens Birthday Honours List for his significant service to the community through leadership in health, education and to the Parliament of New South Wales.

 In 2017, he was approached to run as the ALP candidate for the federal Bennelong by-election, as Bennelong encompasses his old state seat of Ryde, but declined after former premier Kristina Keneally informed him that she wanted to run in the by-election.

 Keneally duly became the candidate but was not successful at the by-election.

 In March 2022, Watkins was voted in as Deputy Chair of the Parkinson's NSW Board.

 Personal life

-Watkins suffers from Parkinson's disease and has been an advocate for increasing knowledge about the disease and reducing stigma.
+Watkins has Parkinson's disease and has been an advocate for increasing knowledge about the disease and reducing stigma.